Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

     1. Select the profile.
     2. Select your SD Card.
     3. Click **Burn**.
--   **Automatic Network Connection:** You can enter the Wi-Fi (SSID and password) or the Ethernet (static information) details to allow the device to automatically connect to the local network upon startup.

 ## Setting up Raspberry Pi 3 or 4